apache/wookie/readme.txt

 Wookie is an open-source Widget Engine based on the W3C Widgets Specification.

-For more information see http://getwookie.org
+For more information see http://incubator.apache.org/projects/wookie.html

-The code uses an MIT-style license; third party licenses can be found in the folder /licenses.
+The code uses an Apache 2.0 license; third party licenses can be found in the folder /licenses.

+Wookie depends on several libraries with incompatible licenses.
+These must be downloaded and installed to build and run Wookie:

+- hibernate 3
+- jta
+- mysql-connector
+- c3p0

 For instructions on setting up Wookie under Tomcat, see readme_tomcat.txt.